What to consider when looking to use a short-term loan for Christmas

 If it is easier for you to budget by repaying weekly, weekly repayment companies can look like the perfect solution.
 Especially if you are looking for a short-term loan for a poor credit rating.
 You can get a range of items including the latest game consoles and tablets and only repay £7-12 per week, however, the total cost of the item can be almost double!

 You can repay weekly with one of our Christmas Loans, and rather than repaying a company weekly, and so you can shop around and get the best deal for you.

 Doorstep lenders and pay day lenders

-These companies can seem like the easiest solution especially if you are looking for a short-term loan with bad credit.
-However they can really cost you, and be difficult to clear, as the interest keeps piling on.
-Reducing how much you spend at Christmas and trying your local Credit Union first could mean you do not need to use this type of lender.
-Credit Unions are normally more flexible on credit scores than banks.
-So if you are looking for a short-term loan for bad credit and think that you have no other options, try your local Credit Union first.
+These companies can seem like the easiest solution especially if you are looking for a short-term loan with bad credit, however, the interest can be really high!
+Reducing how much you spend at Christmas and trying your local Credit Union first, could mean you do not need to use this type of lender.
+Credit Unions usually are more flexible on credit scores than banks.
+So if you are looking for a short-term loan with bad credit and think that you have no other options, try your local Credit Union first!

 Break the Cycle of short-term loans for Christmas

 If struggling to pay for Christmas is becoming a familiar tradition, you can change it!
 Look at opening a Christmas Savings account which allows you to save in a separate pot, locked away.
 Many Credit Unions offer a specific account for this, or you can set up a separate account with your main bank.
-You can pay in weekly, fortnightly, monthly or when it suits you.
-With a Christmas Savings account with, you can make deposits from your loan repayments, via standing order or direct from your wages.
-There are also a range of national providers that also offer something similar, however do check if they are FSCS protected.
+You can pay weekly, fortnightly, monthly or when it suits you.
+With a Christmas Savings account, you can make deposits from your loan repayments, via standing order or direct from your wages.
+There are also a range of national providers that offer something similar, however, do check if they are FSCS protected.
 All Banks, Building Societies and Credit Unions are FSCS protected.
-So if anything should happen to them over the year your savings are protected, not all Christmas savings are the same.
+So if anything should happen to them over the year your savings are protected, not all Christmas saving clubs are the same.